-So why is Magento’s default search so poor?
-Full text search is a very specialised technology, by default Magento’s search uses MySQL which is a general purpose database and does not have the features required to be able to produce a good quality search.
+Full-text search is a very specialised technology, by default Magento’s search uses MySQL which is a general-purpose database and does not have the features required to be able to produce a good quality search.

-Magento Enterprise has solved the search problem by replacing MySQL with Apache Solr as its full text search engine.
+Magento Enterprise has solved the search problem by replacing MySQL with Apache Solr as its full-text search engine.
 Because Enterprise uses Solr it can provide you with much greater control over how it performs its search.
-Allowing you to tune the results and ensure your customers find the items which they where looking for.
+Allowing you to tune the results and ensure your customers find the items which they were looking for.

 iWeb have created not one but two indexers; an attribute indexer and a product indexer.
 As you would expect, the product indexer indexes all of the products on your site.
 The attribute indexer was created so that we can maximise the features of ElasticSearch with minimum index time.